-Scott completed his Bachelors of Music in Organ Performance at the Jacobs School of Music, Indiana University where he studied with Dr. Christopher Young.
-In 2017, he completed a Master of Sacred Music with a focus in Organ Performance at Perkins School of Theology, Southern Methodist University where he studied with Professor Stefan Engels.
-Scott currently serves as Music Minister and organist at Crown of Life Lutheran Church in Colleyville, TX where he directs the adult, youth, children, and handbell choirs, and leads both traditional and contemporary worship.
+Scott completed his Bachelor of Music in Organ Performance at the Jacobs School of Music, Indiana University, where he studied with Dr. Christopher Young.
+He completed his Master of Sacred Music with a focus in Organ Performance at Perkins School of Theology, Southern Methodist University, where he studied with Professor Stefan Engels.

-In addition to classical organ studies, Scott plays percussion, both classical and drum kit, guitar, bass guitar, and works as a portrait, wedding, and event photographer in the Dallas/Fort Worth Metroplex.
-In his spare time he enjoys working on cars, playing jazz, rebuilding vintage electronics, and collecting dead media formats like Laserdisc and Betamax.
+In addition to piano and organ, Scott plays percussion, guitar, bass guitar, and works as an automotive, portrait, wedding, and event photographer in the Dallas/Fort Worth Metroplex.
+In his spare time he enjoys working on cars, rebuilding keyboard instruments, and repairing vintage electronics.

 Scott met his wife Katie at Indiana University while they were both studying organ performance, and they were married in 2018.
 They live in the Mid-Cities area and enjoy playing duet recitals together and going to car events